microsoft/BotBuilder-Samples/samples/javascript_nodejs/86.bot-authentication-fic/README.md

 - For an existing bot
    - Navigate to the **App Registration** for the **Azure Bot**
      - To create trust using the FIC, we need to link the managed identity to the App Registration.
 On the App Registration:
       - Click on the add credential under **Certificates & Secrets**, **Federated credentials**
-      - On the Add a credential page, select the Federated credential scenario as **Customer Managed Keys**.
+      - On the Add a credential page, select the Federated credential scenario as **Managed Identity**.
       - Select the managed identity that you created in the previous step.
       - Enter name for the credential and click on Add.
    - Navigate to the **App Service** for the bot